MDecker-MobileComputing/CSS_mit_Sass/README.md

 <br>

-This command is defined in this repo's file `package.json` as script with the name `build`, so you also invoke it as follows:
+This command is defined in this repo's file `package.json` as script with the name `bauen` (German for "build"), so you also invoke it as follows:
 ````
-  npm run build
+  npm run bauen
 ````

 <br>